Updated: Jun 14

-Here is an introduction to bookshop crawling, edited and rewritten specifically to be helpful for this summer event.!
+Here is our Bookshop Crawl 101, the ultimate introductory post for anyone who hasn't bookshop crawled before.
 I've included everything I could think of that might be helpful, as well as a condensed version of my Bookshop Crawl Guide for the Overwhelmed from a few years back in case you are in any way anxious about the idea of joining in.

 How to Bookshop Crawl

-- Register for the welcome pack to get access to the 2022 Big List, and downloadable itineraries to plan which shops you're going to visit and how you will get to them, The Bookshop Crawl ID card is also included and is what you'll need to claim any perks or discounts on offer over the bookshop crawl weekend.
-Various elements are still being added to the Welcome Pack and will be emailed directly to everyone who has registered.
+- Register for the welcome pack to get access to the Big List, and other resources to plan which shops you're going to visit and how you will get to them, The Bookshop Crawl ID card is also included and is what you'll need to claim any perks or discounts on offer during the bookshop crawl

 - Add some fun extras.
-Bring along your friends, tell your book club, decide to visit as many bookshops as you possible can over the course of a day, download our Bookshop Scavenger Hunt, visit bookshops along the way too...
-And of course join in with our online events throughout the weekend too! (announced very soon)
+Bring along your friends, tell your book club, decide to visit as many bookshops as you possibly can over the course of a day, download our Bookshop Scavenger Hunt, visit bookshops along the way too...
+And of course join in with our online events too.

-- Check in on the hashtag over the weekend as it'll be full of bookshop love
+- Check in on the hashtag throughout the event as it'll be full of bookshop love (each hashtag is unique - the city/town name followed by bookshop crawl e.g #LondonBookshopCrawl #OxfordBookshopCrawl etc)

 Now that the logistics and practical things are out of the way, here's a little bit about the spirit and expectations of bookshop crawl: The aim of all of our bookshop crawls is purely to have fun, promote friendship within the book community (by which I mean the community of people who love books, rather than any specific group or organisation - you don't have to do anything to do with books in order to join us, just read them!) and discover and support excellent, mostly independent, bookshops.